Course Selection Night for Incoming ELD families (Mandatory)

 Introduction to Fremont's English Language Development Program

 Welcome to Fremont High School's ELD Program page.
-Our ELD program is state-funded and offers special instruction for students learning English as a second language.
+Our ELD program offers special instruction for students learning English as a second language.
 Our curriculum is driven by the California Department of Education's content standards which can be viewed using the link provided.
 The curriculum is designed to accelerate students' acquisition of English so that students can enter mainstream content courses as quickly as possible.
 Our motto is: "The point of ELD is to exit ELD."
 The ELD department works to ensure that all English Learners, from newcomers to those who have lived here for a number of years, develop the literacy and language skills necessary to access the high school curriculum.
 We strive to prepare our students for the language demands of the post secondary world, both in the work place and in academia.
 Our ELD students come from all parts of the world and enrich the diversity of our school community.

 The goals of the ELD Program are: